-Invited into Ashley’s (our Co-Founder/Director/Photographer) bedroom, we photograph each person as naturally as possible, in a space that’s safe and comfortable, They are captured as they are, without hiding behind baggy clothes or the pressure to pose.
+Invited into Lauren’s (our Co-Founder/Director/Photographer) bedroom, we photograph each person as naturally as possible, in a space that’s safe and comfortable.
+Participants are captured as they are, without hiding behind baggy clothes or the pressure to pose.
 Everyone sits on a table or stool next to a window that floods in that beautiful, soft light.
 We work with completely natural lighting.
 The most manipulation of light you are seeing is either Lauren or Rachel (Co-Founder/Director and Director of Production...aka resident reflector/hype girls) holding a reflector to bounce the natural light back onto each person.
 We actively stray from a studio environment, honoring the intimacy of these personal experiences.
 We create a space for you to explore and share your story however you desire.

 Though many people we meet for the first time on the day of their photoshoot, this setting often makes it feel like an intimate gathering of friends.
 The location, filled with natural light, also makes it easy to immediately open up to each other.
 We take our time sharing our own experiences with our bodies before and during shoots, giving space to deeply listen and connect.
 We are dedicated first and foremost to the experience of each individual.
 Each participant controls which photos are shared publicly, and which are kept private, and we always respect that.